HAYMAX HOTELS COVID-19 OPERATING AND HEALTH STANDARDS

 PHYSICAL DISTANCING & QUEUING

 As recommended by the CDC’s social distancing guidelines, guests shall be advised to practice physical distancing by standing at least six feet away from other groups of people not traveling with them, including any area where guests or employees’ queue.
 Such areas shall be clearly marked for appropriate physical distancing, and where possible, encourage one-way guest flow with marked entrances and exits.
-When applicable, lobby furniture and other public seating areas will be reconfigured to promote social distancing.

-POOLS AND OUTDOOR AREAS
+HOT TUB AND OUTDOOR AREAS

 FRONT OF HOUSE SIGNAGE